 So easy in fact, that most of us have become addicted to blaming other people or situations for feeling the way that we do.

-But you have probably realised by now, that no matter how hard you try…changing someone else, or their behaviour, is NOT the answer.
+But as you have probably realised by now…no matter how hard you try, changing someone else, or their behaviour, is NEVER the answer.

 So, what to do?

 Chances are if you are experiencing any sort of loss of power, then even though someone else may be behaving badly, on some level you too are playing your part.

 And THAT is what is draining your power!

 That’s because we tend to attract people and situations that mirror our own stories, so your true power actually lies in understanding the role YOU’RE playing in your own story.